 As a first-semester sophomore, I was confronting the need to declare a major and completely lost about what to do with my life.

 Prof. Aveni stepped up to the front of the class and proceeded to give us all a brief rundown of his CV.
 An astronomer who got swept up in archaeology, he became a leading expert on how the people of the past viewed the stars.
 And in doing so, he got the opportunity to help in the decipherment of the ancient Maya script.

 I was spellbound.
 Here was someone who’d taken a seemingly logical career – astronomy, especially back in the days when Prof. Aveni got his start, had any number of commercial applications to the burgeoning Atomic Age, space exploration, satellite development, and more – and hooked a left turn at Albuquerque.

 He’d followed his ideas and interests where they led him.
-And they led him to developing an incredibly rewarding, diverse career with global recognition.
+And they led him to develop an incredibly rewarding, diverse career with global recognition.